Management of highly mobile species across Mediterranean Marine Protected Areas

 - Contribute to identify gaps and needs at the national and regional level, in particular concerning important areas that should be protected through MPAs or other conservation tools.

 For a detailed look at the contents of the workshop, you can download the presentations and the programme.
-Thanks to these discussion sessions, participants were able to identify a set of recommendations that will be shared at the beginning of the year in the proceedings of the workshop.
+Thanks to these discussion sessions, participants were able to identify a set of recommendations that can be viewed in the proceedings of the workshop.

 On the last day of the workshop, all participants were invited to visit DEKAMER, the sea turtle research, rescue and rehabilitation centre located in Dalyan-Muğla, about an hour away.
 This visit was the opportunity to discover the fantastic work done by Dr. Yakup Kaska and his team that admitted and cared for 266 stranded turtles from 2008 to 2018.